openhab/openhab-docs/configuration/index.md

 Technically speaking it's even possible to use text and UI config in parallel to maintain components of one type, however this is not recommended.

 ::: warning
-Do not mix file and UI definitions for Items (or for Things) to avoid confusion.
+Do not mix file and system database definitions (when created via UI) for Items (or for Things).
-It would work to mix these, but you can easily forget which is your "source of truth" when you add or reconfigure Things or Items at a later stage.
+You can easily forget which is your "source of truth" when you add or reconfigure Things or Items at a later stage.

+Also be aware that applying the semantic model means to add configuration (tags, group membership) to items.
+You must not create an item using files and then make use of it in the model using the UI as this means to mix text and system database configuration for that item, too.
 :::

+You *can* configure the model through text only, too.
+No documentation exists for that however so it is not recommended and you have to figure out yourself.
+Please contribute to the docs here if you managed to.

 Things/Items configured in files will become visible in Main UI if no Thing/Item of the same name is already present in the system database, but a lock will symbolize that you can NOT change them in the GUI.
 You can only change them by editing the source files.
 **Note:** Things/Items you create via Main UI will be stored in the system database, but those additions or changes will not be written back into any `.things / .items` file.